-When serving as an investment adviser to Clients in our Advisory programs ("Programs"), we are acting as a fiduciary held to the legal standards set forth in the Investment Advisers Act of 1940, and certain state laws, as well as common law standards applicable to fiduciaries.
-Such standards include, but are not limited to, fair and equal treatment of Clients; full disclosure of material and potential conflicts of interest; full disclosure of all compensation received from Clients or third parties for providing investment advice or advisory services to our Clients; to obtain Client consent prior to engaging in transactions for our own account when dealing with Clients in an Advisory capacity; having a reasonable basis for believing that our investment recommendations are suitable and consistent with Client's objectives and goals, including any restrictions placed on the account, and to act in the best interest of our Clients.
-Additional information about our fiduciary obligations, including the policies and procedures that we undertake to fulfill those obligations, is available throughout this brochure, including under the section entitled "Participation or Interest in Client Transactions."
+When serving as an investment adviser to Clients in our Advisory programs ("Programs"), we are acting as a fiduciary held to the legal standards set forth in the Investment Advisers Act of 1940 (the "Advisers Act"), certain state laws, and common law standards applicable to fiduciaries.
+Such standards include, but are not limited to, the duty to serve the best interests of Clients, the obligation to place Clients' interests above our own, full disclosure of material and potential conflicts of interest full disclosure of all compensation received from Clients or third parties for providing investment advice or advisory services to our Clients, to obtain Client consent prior to engaging in transactions for our own account when dealing with Clients in an Advisory capacity, and having a reasonable basis for believing that our investment recommendations are suitable and consistent with Client's objectives and goals, including any restrictions placed on the account.
+Additional information about our fiduciary obligations, including some of our policies and procedures that we undertake to fulfill those obligations, is available throughout this brochure, including under the section entitled "Participation or Interest in Client Transactions."